Academic Program Review: Online Education

 AOP Path: Guidance

-Use the Self-Study to address the health and performance of AOP offerings.
+Use the University's APR Self-Study to address the health and performance of AOP offerings.
 To download the Self-Study Skeleton.doc, navigate to apr.unm.edu → Documents & Templates → Main Campus 10th Ed.
 APR Documents → Self-Study Templates.

 When referencing online education, the analysis should, whenever possible, reflect data spanning the past five years.
 The table below outlines the data UNM Online supplies.